 Exhibit to include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
 Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
 Exhibit may use cake OR cake form.

 Enter the division based on the type of material on which the art was created.

 - Division A: Canvas, Paper, Glass: (SF 50336)

 Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, or glass.
-This would include all painting, sketching, drawing, cartooning, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
+This would include all painting, sketching, drawing, cartooning, original non-computer generated graphics, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
 Drawings and paintings should be matted or framed under glass.
 (Exceptions: Oil and acrylic paintings do not require glass and are not required to be matted.)
 Water color, chalk, pen & ink, computer-generated art, etc. do require some protective covering.
 Gallery frames are acceptable.
 Canvas paintings that continue “over the edges” are acceptable without frames; however, the piece must still be prepared for hanging.
 Matted pieces without frames are acceptable, however the piece must be prepared for hanging OR it must include a photo of the artwork being displayed in a non-hanging manner.
 There is no specific requirement for the type of mat used.